Technological pedagogical content knowledge: Strategies for building TPACK

 A wide variety of strategies have been used to develop educators’ TPACK abilities, such as (a) collaborative, design-based lesson planning; (b) the use of technology mapping, game-based learning, and deep-play (c) scaffolding the design process; and (d) accounting for how teacher's beliefs influence their TPACK.
 Researchers have found collaborative strategies to be helpful to develop teachers’ TPACK, such as (a) faculty-wide mentoring programs, (b) professional collaboration and teacher talk, (c) collaborative reflection practices, and (d) professional learning communities.
 Teacher education leaders have used the Theory of Action to identify the critical areas as they plan for the effective integration of TPACK into their teacher education and faculty support programs.
+Moreover, several traditional faculty development approaches have been found useful for helping teachers develop PCK, including instructional consultations, workshops and seminars, online modules.

 Measures

 Since its introduction, researchers and professional developers have created a variety of processes and instruments to assess an educator's TPACK, such as self-report measures, open-ended questionnaires, performance assessments, interviews, observations, and more.
 Widely-used measures such as the Survey of Preservice Teachers’ Knowledge of Teaching and Technology, the TPACK-21 questionnaire, and the TPACK leadership diagnostic tool, have been tested for reliability and validity and applied in a variety of educational settings.

 Researchers have made considerable efforts to explore the details of educators’ TPACK through both quantitative and qualitative measures.
 Qualitative approaches for evaluating TPACK have included classroom observations, the analysis of lesson plans, classroom videos, and interviews.
 Furthermore, as researchers have sought to better address how the components of XK (including online learning environments and global contexts) influence the development of TPACK, measures of TPACK have begun to include educators’ future intentions to use technology.
 Additionally, researchers have also considered educators’ self-efficacy alongside TPACK.